-Shire's rhHNS program (multiple sites, international) / Sanfilippo Type A
+Shire's enzyme replacement program (multiple sites, international) / Sanfilippo Type A

 In August 2016 the pharmaceutical company Shire Pharmaceuticals announced the closure of its enzyme replacement therapy trial for Sanfilippo Type A, citing the treatment had failed to slow cognitive decline.
 They made it clear that the program closure was not due to safety issues.

-Patients had been enrolled in the Phase IIb clincial trial in multiple sites across the world ( United Kingdom, United States, Argentina, France, Germany, Italy, Netherlands, Spain, United Kingdom) with MPSIII A patients aged between 1 and 4 years old.
+Patients had been enrolled in the Phase IIb clinical trial in multiple sites across the world (United Kingdom, United States, Argentina, France, Germany, Italy, Netherlands, Spain, United Kingdom) with Sanfilippo Type A patients aged between 1 and 4 years old.

-All patients have had their ports (intrathecal durg delivery devices) surgically removed and have ceased to recieve treatment.
+All patients have had their ports (intrathecal drug delivery devices) surgically removed and have ceased to receive treatment.
 This was devastating news for the the 21 young children and their families involved in the trial and our hearts go out to them.
 We will provide more information as it becomes available.

 Alexion's SBC-103 program (US) / Sanfilippo Type B